Learning Path 6 - Lab 1 - Exercise 1 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)

 -

-The following statements demonstrates operators to manipulate JSON stored in string fields.
+The following statements demonstrate operators to manipulate JSON stored in string fields.
 Many logs submit data in JSON format, which requires you to know how to transform JSON data to fields that can be queried.
-In the Query Window enter the following statement and select Run:
+In the Query Window, enter the following statement and select Run:

 -